engr-advising/engr-advising.github.io/genadv.rst

 Policies and Procedures
 -----------------------

+All students **must** complete advisement each semester in order to receive their registration PIN.
+This is not optional.
+Advisement must be completed with your primary advisor, and you must fill out a curriculum sheet (degree curricula) for your major and catalog year before your advising appointment.

 Finding Your Primary Advisor
 ****************************
 You can find your primary advisor by checking DegreeWorks.
 This information will be listed near the top of the page, and it will appear approximately as shown in the examples below.